 Kahneman and Tversky explain how we have a System 1 and System 2 within our brain.

 System 1 is quick to react and come to a conclusion.
 Whenever you do not have to think or analyze to act, it’s your system 1 in effect.
 In simple words, we call it intuition.
 All your emotions originate from system 1.
+It’s nature’s way of avoiding the need to spend a long time making a decision.

 System 2 is far slower, but a lot more logical and thoughtful in comparison.
 If you need time to process your thought, analyze, calculate, consider pros and cons, it’s your system 2 that does the job.
 All your rational thought and critical thinking are handled by system 2.